walkawayy/TR1X/docs/tr2/README.md

 - fixed a potential crash if Lara is on the skidoo in a room with many other adjoining rooms
 - fixed a softlock in Home Sweet Home if the final cutscene is triggered while Lara is on water surface
 - fixed Lara's left arm becoming stuck if a flare is drawn just before the final cutscene in Home Sweet Home
+- fixed game freezing when starting demo/credits/inventory offscreen
+- fixed exiting the game with Alt+F4 not immediately working in cutscenes
+- fixed a crash when trying to draw too many rooms at once
 - fixed the following floor data issues:
     - **Opera House**: fixed the trigger under item 203 to trigger it rather than item 204
     - **Wreck of the Maria Doria**: fixed room 98 not having water